alistairdunn1/GrowthVB/Mathematics_Methods.md

 $$-\ln(\mathcal{L}) = \sum_{i=1}^{n} \left[ \ln(\text{CV} \cdot \hat{L}_i) + \frac{1}{2} \ln(2\pi) + \frac{(L_i - \hat{L}_i)^2}{2(\text{CV} \cdot \hat{L}_i)^2} \right]$$

-We minimize this function using the `optim()` function in R, with the L-BFGS-B algorithm as the default optimization method.
-This bounded optimization approach helps ensure parameters remain within realistic ranges and improves convergence for the Hessian matrix calculation needed for confidence intervals.
+We minimise this function using the `optim()` function in R, with the L-BFGS-B algorithm as the default optimisation method.
+This bounded optimisation approach helps ensure parameters remain within realistic ranges and improves convergence for the Hessian matrix calculation needed for confidence intervals.

 ### 3.4 Parameter Uncertainty

-We estimate the variance-covariance matrix of the parameters using the inverse of the Hessian matrix from the optimization procedure:
+We estimate the variance-covariance matrix of the parameters using the inverse of the Hessian matrix from the optimisation procedure:

 $$\text{Var-Cov} \approx H^{-1}$$